alders/mythtv-stream-hls-dash/README.md

   - This is used as the built-in Javascript-based browser player.
   - version 4.3.6
 - Mediainfo
-  - Displays technical information about media files.
+  - Used to loopup technical information about media files.
   - version 23.09
 - HDHomeRun
   - Firmware Version 20230713